-7 Conclusion
+9 Conclusion

-Our model finds that forward looking rational agents who rely on bilateral contracts for surplus generation, anticipate the possibility of system wide failure during network formation.
-They guard against it by segregating themselves into densely connected clusters that are sparsely connected to each other.
-As the economy gets fundamentally safer, agents organize into much larger clusters which results in an increase in systemic risk.
+In our model, rational agents who anticipate the possibility of system wide failure during network formation, guard against it by segregating themselves into densely connected clusters that are sparsely connected to each other.
+As the economy gets fundamentally safer, they organize into larger clusters which results in an increase in systemic risk.

-Whether the networks formed optimally trade-off the benefits of surplus generation against systemic risk depends on the ability of agents to coordinate among themselves during network formation.
+Whether the networks formed efficiently trade-off the benefits of surplus generation against systemic risk depends on two factors.
+First is the ability of agents to coordinate among themselves during network formation.
 If the networks formed are robust to bilateral deviations only, they are inefficient.
-If robust to deviations by any subset, they are fully efficient.
+If robust to deviations by relatively larger subsets, they are fully efficient.
+Second, is the infectiousness of counter-party risk, which serves as a natural mechanism for agents to internalize externalities.
+With strong contagion, agents recognize they are in the same boat during network formation.

-Our model also emphasizes that assessing the susceptibility of a network to system wide failure should not be done in ignorance of the beliefs of agents who formed that network.
+Our model highlights that assessing the vulnerability of a network to system wide failure cannot be done in ignorance of the beliefs of agents who formed that network.
 Efficient markets generate structures that are safe under the correct specification of shocks, which will appear fragile under the wrong specification of the shock structure.
 Thus, mistakes in policy can arise from a misspecification in the correlation of risks.